jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 7AAAA Administration of final-year fees-free scheme
 (1) It is a function of the Commissioner to administer the final-year fees-free scheme (the scheme) on behalf of the Crown.
 (2) If a person who receives an entitlement under the scheme from the Commissioner does not qualify for the entitlement under the eligibility requirements of the scheme, the person must immediately repay to the Commissioner the total amount of the entitlement.
-(3) The Commissioner must publish, on an internet site administered by the Commissioner, the eligibility requirements referred to in subsection (2).
+(3) The Commissioner must publish the eligibility requirements referred to in subsection (2).

 ### 7AAA Administration of cost of living payments scheme
 (1) It is a function of the Commissioner to administer the cost of living payments scheme (the scheme) on behalf of the Crown.
 (2) If a person who receives a grant under the scheme from the Commissioner does not qualify for the grant under the eligibility requirements of the scheme, the person must immediately repay to the Commissioner the total amount of the grant.
-(3) The Commissioner must publish, on an internet site administered by the Commissioner, the eligibility requirements referred to in subsection (2).
+(3) The Commissioner must publish the eligibility requirements referred to in subsection (2).

 ### 7AA Authorisation to make payments under small business cashflow loan scheme
 (1) The Commissioner, on behalf of the Crown, may grant a loan under the small business cashflow scheme (the scheme) to a person who—